Inedo/inedo-docs/Content/proget/feeds/cran/howto-cran-proxy.md

 order: 1
 ---

-ProGet can be configured to proxy CRAN packages from the [Comprehensive R Archive Network](https://cran.r-project.org/web/packages/available_packages_by_name.html) so that teams can install them in their projects just as they would when selecting a CRAN mirror in their R CLI or IDE.
+ProGet can be configured to proxy CRAN packages from the [Comprehensive R Archive Network (CRAN)](https://cran.r-project.org/web/packages/available_packages_by_name.html) so that teams can install them in their projects just as they would when selecting a CRAN mirror in their R CLI or an IDE like [RStudio](https://posit.co/downloads/).

 This is useful when the particular mirror you are using is experiencing issues, or when you want to easily see which packages are being downloaded and used frequently.

-In this article, we'll explain how to create a ["Feed"](/docs/proget/feeds/feed-overview) in ProGet that will proxy packages from the CRAN package repository.
+In this article, we'll explain how to create a ["Feed"](/docs/proget/feeds/feed-overview) in ProGet that will proxy packages from the CRAN repository.

-We’ll also discuss how to set up a private repository for using internal CRAN packages, as well as how to establish a package approval process to manage which packages your team can utilize in production.
+We’ll also discuss how to set up a private repository for using internal R packages, as well as how to establish a package approval process to manage which packages your team can utilize in production.

 ## Step 1: Create a New Feed { #step-1 }

-We'll start by creating a CRAN feed that will proxy packages from the [Comprehensive R Archive Network](https://cran.r-project.org/web/packages/available_packages_by_name.html).
+We'll start by creating a CRAN feed that will proxy packages from the [CRAN](https://cran.r-project.org/web/packages/available_packages_by_name.html) repository.

 In your ProGet instance, select "Feeds" and "Create New Feed".